tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

   - CosmosDB

 ---
 I’m building the foundation for an ASP.Net Core 2 site with [Cosmos DB][1] as the back-end store and want to build in the idea of user-manageable API keys.
-In the past two posts, I&#8217;ve added interactive registration and login to the application using built-in Cookie and Twitter middleware on top of custom authorization logic and Cosmos DB.
-In this one, we&#8217;ll be adding endpoints that require API Keys that can be created and revoked by the user.
+In the past two posts, I've added interactive registration and login to the application using built-in Cookie and Twitter middleware on top of custom authorization logic and Cosmos DB.
+In this one, we'll be adding endpoints that require API Keys that can be created and revoked by the user.

 <div id="attachment_9155" style="width: 610px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_106-600x406.png" alt="3 Authentication Scenarios: User/Pass, Twitter, API Keys" width="600" height="406" class="size-medium-width wp-image-9155" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_106-600x406.png 600w, /wp-content/uploads/2018/04/aspnetcore2cosmos_106-300x203.png 300w, /wp-content/uploads/2018/04/aspnetcore2cosmos_106-443x300.png 443w, /wp-content/uploads/2018/04/aspnetcore2cosmos_106.png 748w" sizes="(max-width: 600px) 100vw, 600px" />